PerilousBooklet/TODO/lite-xl-ide.md

 - [ ] FORMATTER: rework data storage (convert to the system used by `snippets`)
 - [ ] FORMATTER: Add all remaining formatters

-- [ ] PTM: add auto-fill for java class/interface/enum files upon creation
+- [ ] PTM: add auto-fill for java class/interface/enum files upon creation (with context-menu widget to choose files)
 - [ ] PTM: Add custom config files for the LSP servers that require them